tolgadur/sensor-placement/README.md

 # Parallel Gaussian Processes for Optimal Sensor Placement
-This is the Master's thesis of Tolga H. Dur that was carried out in the summer of 2019.
+Master's thesis of Tolga H. Dur that was carried out in the summer of 2019.

 ## Abstract